 Air Fryer Spicy Sweet Potato Fries

 After my sister Laurel raved about the fun things she was making in her new air-fryer, I had to try it, and the first thing I made that was a success was these Air Fryer Spicy Sweet Potato fries!
-These tasty sweet potato fries made in the air-fryer are low-glycemic, meatless, gluten-free, dairy-free, and South Beach Diet Phase Two and if you skip the sauce they can be Paleo or Whole 30 as well.
-Use the Diet Type Index to find more recipes like this one.
+These tasty sweet potato fries made in the air-fryer are meatless, gluten-free, and dairy-free.
+Use Sweet Potatoes to find more recipes like this one.

 Do you know about the Air Fryer?
 It’s a relatively new cooking gadget that gives results similar to frying without having to cook the food in lots of oil.
 My sister Laurel is the one who told me about the air-fryer, and I mulled it over for a while before I bought one.
 (I got this NuWave Air Fryer, in case people are wondering, and that’s an affiliate link so if anyone follows the link and buys one I do earn a few cents on the dollar.
 I don’t have an informed opinion about which brand is best though, and that company is not paying me to promote their Air Fryer.
 And I’m not trying to tell you that you need an Air Fryer; if you’re not interested in another cooking gadget just make my Spicy Baked Sweet Potato Fries!)